-Table 2 includes the percent growth of each network over the last four quarters.
-The growth of many networks in Q2 2023 was largely a result of the Station Locator's manual data collection process, as noted in Section 1.
-For example, this is the reason for the large growth seen on the ChargeLab, Circle K, EV Range, Graviti Energy, SWTCH Energy, and Universal EV Chargers networks.
-With the exception of Graviti Energy, the growth of these networks in Q2 reflects the addition of approximately 30 to 50 EVSE ports each.
+Table 2 presents the percent growth of each network over the last four quarters.
+The expansive growth of many networks in Q3 2023 was largely a result of the Station Locator's manual data collection process, as mentioned in Section 1.
+Notably, this is the reason for the large growth seen on the ChargeUp, Circle K, Graviti Energy, Noodoe, ZEF Energy, and 7Charge networks.
+Among these, the Graviti Energy and ZEF Energy networks experienced the most substantial increase in new EVSE ports, with the addition of 345 and 81 ports, respectively.
+In contrast, the remaining networks, for which data are manually collected, added only about 20 to 25 EVSE ports each.
+For example, the Noodoe network experienced the largest growth in public EVSE ports (2,000%), which was the result of the port count increasing from one in Q2 2023 to 21 in Q3 2023.